nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 ### Catalog

-The Catalog format (file extension *catalog*) used exclusively by Field Desktop can be used to share type catalogs created via the menu "Tools" ➝ "Type management" between different projects.
+The Catalog format (file extension *catalog*) used exclusively by iSkavo can be used to share type catalogs created via the menu "Tools" ➝ "Type management" between different projects.

 A type catalog is exported together with all its types as well as linked images.
 Linked finds are **not** exported.